clojurewerkz/neocons.docs/articles/getting_started.md

 (def conn (nr/connect "http://localhost:7474/db/data/"))
 ```

 Beginning from Neocons 3.0.0, the connect method returns a `Connection` record.
-This record has information about the
+This record has information about
-neo4j service enpoints along with information about authentication parameters and an map containing (optional) http parameters.
+neo4j service enpoints along with information about authentication parameters and a map containing (optional) http parameters.

 ### Authenticating